 Dominate social media with imagesPosted by Hedley Swann on 24 June, 2014 in

-Images are social
+Images are Social

 Images are also easy to create and include in posts.
 Your smartphone is a brilliant, accessible device for creating rich, unique visual content for your small business social media presence.
-Also, new services, like Canva, allow you to easily create graphics for inclusion on your social media posts.
+Also, new services, like Canva, allow you to easily create graphics for inclusion in your social media posts.
 Creating rich visual content has never been more accessible.

 - How-to images: Any procedure can be the basis for great visual content.
 Create a graphic that shows the steps.